BP chief visits home of world's top sovereign wealth fund

 The head of Libya's National Oil Corporation said on Tuesday that BP was an "opportunity" for investors, after the oil major's shares fell in value by half since April.

 "BP currently represents an opportunity for any investor," NOC president Chokri Ghanem told AFP.
+"It is a recommendation that could be worthwhile for Libya or any other country or investor."

 (WITH DOW JONES NEWSWIRES)